lezaz/lezaz/_posts/2019-10-29-the-gutenberg-layout-problem.md

 * Elements with the `alignfull` class should be 100% of their container.
 * We also want a padding on 1em on the left & right of our elements, otherwise on mobile they're going to stick to the edges of the window.

-Let's start by adding our defining some variables, and add the padding to our container:
+Let's start by defining some variables, and add the padding to our container:

 ```css
 .my-container {